dannyhvalenz/Cool-MacOS-Apps/README.md

   - [Measure Plugin](http://utom.design/measure/) - Make it a fun to create spec for developers and teammates.
   - [User Flows Plugin](https://abynim.github.io/UserFlows/) -  Generating flow diagrams from Artboards.
   - [Sketch Cache Cleaner](https://yo-op.github.io/sketchcachecleaner/) - Deletes hidden Sketch history files that can take a lot of space on your hard drive and that you would probably never use.
+  - [Color Contrast Analyser](https://github.com/getflourish/Sketch-Color-Contrast-Analyser) - A Sketch plugin that calculates the color contrast of two selected layers and evaluates it.
 - [Adobe XD (Experience Design)](http://www.adobe.com/products/experience-design.html) - First all-in-one cross-platform tool for designing and prototyping websites and mobile apps.
 - [Axure RP 8](http://www.axure.com/) - Prototypes, specifications and diagrams in one tool.
 - [Balsamiq Mockups](https://balsamiq.com/products/mockups/) - Wire-framing tool that helps you work faster and smarter.